Deferred Benefits (for former members of PPs 2006)

-Your benefits will be deferred if you no longer work for the police, and your benefits have not yet come into payment.
-Or, you may still be employed by your police force, but decided to opt out of the pension scheme and didn’t qualify for a refund of pension contributions.
+Your benefits will be deferred if you no longer work for the police, and the benefits have not yet come into payment.
+Or, you may be an officer that is still employed by your force, but decided to opt-out of the pension scheme and didn’t qualify for a refund of pension contributions.

 The PPS has to comply with rules set by HMRC.
 There are, for example, limits on the amount of pension and lump sum which can be taken by a pension scheme member before tax charges apply.